Top 34 Software Testing Metrics and KPIs

-Therefore, to help you measure your testing efforts and the testing process, here is a list of some critical software testing metrics as well as key performance indicators.
+Therefore, to help you measure your testing efforts and the testing process, our team of experts have created a list of 34 critical software testing metrics and key performance indicators(KPI’s) based on their experience and knowledge.

 The Fundamental Software Testing Metrics: